SocialHackersAcademy/curriculum/i-am-a-new-teacher.md

 ### Super nice that you are interested in becoming part of the HYF teaching team!
 Below you can find information about what it entails to be a volunteer, and what role you can play in our organsisation.

-\*:information_desk_person: If you don't have access to one of the things mentioned below, ask Wouter.
+\*:information_desk_person: If you don't have access to one of the things mentioned below, ask Abed on Slack.

 **Introduction:**